tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/boot-and-processes.md

 ## Bootloader stage

 After a menu entry is chosen and optional parameters are given, GRUB loads the linux kernel into memory and passes control to it.

+GRUB (the GRand Unified Boot loader), developed by the GNU project, is the **default boot loader** for most UNIX and Linux systems with Intel processors.
+GRUB ships with most Linux distributions.
+GRUB’s job is to choose a kernel from a previously assembled list and to load that kernel with op-tions specified by the administrator.

+## `init` & Startup Scripts

+`init` executes the system startup scripts.
+These scripts are really just garden-variety shell scripts that are interpreted by sh or bash.
+The exact location, content, and organization of the scripts vary enormously among vendors.

+- Some tasks that are often performed in the startup scripts are:
+  * Setting the name of the computer
+  * Setting the time zone
+  * Checking the disks with fsck
+  * Mounting the system’s disks
+  * Removing old files from the /tmp directory
+  * Configuring network interfaces
+  * Starting up daemons and network services

+`init` is one of the most important daemon.
+It always has a PID of 1 and is an ancestor of all user processes and all but a few system processes.

+- init defines at least seven run levels, each of which represents a particular comple-ment of services that the system should be running:
+  - At level 0, the system is completely shut down.
+  - Levels 1 and S represent single-user mode.
+  - Levels 2 through 5 include support for networking.
+  - Level 6 is a “reboot” level.

+Levels 0 and 6 are special in that the system can’t actually remain in them; it shuts down or reboots as a side effect of entering them.
+On most systems, the general default run level is 2 or 3.
+Under Linux, run level 5 is often used for X Windows login processes.
+Run level 4 is rarely used.

+The `/etc/inittab` file tells init what to do at each run level.
+Its format varies from system to system, but the basic idea is that inittab defines commands that are to be run (or kept running) when the system enters each level.

+As the machine boots, init ratchets its way up from run level 0 to the default run level, which is also set in `/etc/inittab`.
+To accomplish the transition between each pair of adjacent run levels, init runs the actions spelled out for that transition in /etc/inittab.
+The same progression is made in reverse order when the machine is shut down.

+Starting with Feisty Fawn in early 2007, Ubuntu replaced the traditional init with `Upstart`, an event-driven **service management system** that is also used by some other Linux distributions.
+Upstart handles transitions in system state—such as hardware changes—more elegantly than does init.
+It also significantly reduces boot times

 ## Kernel stage (Init)